 I had a blast with this study of spiders & their webs!
 Okay, my kids may have had a good time, too.
 There is so much hands-on learning with spiders.
-This insect makes a fantastic study for preschoolers.
+The spider makes a fantastic study for preschoolers.

 Study of Spiders

 I was on a playground supervising outdoor time.
 The children found a spider web and a spider.
 Some children ran away screaming while others destroyed the web.
 There was something sad about the moment.
 So, I set out to seek and to create learning activities that would ignite children’s desire to learn more about spiders, to want to co-exist with spiders, to not be afraid of spiders, and to be knowledgeable about spiders (we do have to be safe).

 “The spiders are the civil engineers among the small inhabitants of our fields and woods.
 The build strong suspension bridges, from which they hang nets made with exquisite precision; and they build airplanes and balloons, which are more efficient than any that we have yet constructed…” ~ Anna Botsford Comstock, Handbook of Nature Study

 We’ve got loads of spiders around our home.
 Different types of webs, various spiders, and lots of sacs.
 Sure enough, my 3 and 5 year old began asking lots of questions to which I didn’t have the answer.
 So, I went on a hunt and pulled together great resources for you.